Latest updates - last updated 30 August 2023

 You need to start your investigation into the personal data breach.
-You can base your investigation on what you know already about the type and amount of data that you think has been breached.
+You can base your investigation on what you know already about the type and amount of information that you think has been breached.

-If you don’t already have a list of the information that you process about people, including what was contained in any personal data that might have been breached, you need to create this straight away.
+If you don’t already have a list of the information that you process about people, including what was contained in any personal information that might have been breached, you need to create this straight away.
 This will help you understand how seriously the breach might affect people.

 You should try to find out as much as you can about what information was involved in the data breach.

 Step three: Consider who might have the personal information

 If your personal data breach involves someone inappropriately accessing the data or it being lost or stolen, you need to think about who might have access to the personal information now.